+32 472 46 91 77

 - Christian Wellekens received the degree of Ingénieur Civil Electricien Mécanicien from the University of Louvain, Belgium in 1965 and the Ph.D. from the Ecole Polytechnique Fédérale de Lausanne, Switzerland in 1974.

-- He worked for MBLE Research Labs (Philips development) from 1965-68 where he developed microwave power amplifiers.
+- He worked for MBLE Research Labs (Philips development) from 1965-68 where he developed solid-state microwave power amplifiers for Hertzian communications.

 - In 1968, he joined the Philips Research Laboratory (PRLB) where he stayed till March 1991.
-He worked successively on the mathematical approximation of specifications of analog and digital filters, on piezoelectric transducer modeling and on speech recognition.
+He worked successively on the mathematical approximation of specifications of analog and digital filters, mathematical model of a ultrasonic piezoelectric transducer for medical echography.

 - He spent a sabbatical year (1989-1990) at Bellcore (Bell Communications Research), Morristown, N.J USA.
 His main contributions were in circuit theory, signal processing, speech recognition, connectionist networks and applied mathematics.